 Although electric heaters can be a great way of heating a room quickly, especially if you do not have central heating, they can be dangerous if misused.

-The London Fire Brigade advises one in three electrical fires that result in a fatality involve an electrical heater, so it is essential to be aware of the dangers.
+The London Fire Brigade advises one in three electrical fires that result in a fatality involve an electrical heater.
+This means that it is essential to be aware of electric heater safety.

 Here are our top tips for ensuring you stay warm, and stay safe too.